Why It Exists

 Cons of CockroachDB

-- Not fully PostgreSQL-compatible (some extensions missing)
+- Not fully PostgreSQL-compatible (missing extensions will surprise you)

-- Operational learning curve for distributed SQL
+- Steep learning curve if you have never operated distributed SQL

 When to Use CockroachDB